--outrecdelim

-This parameter specifies record delimiter for а

-decompressed files.

-Syntax -outrecdelim=record delimiter

-Values record delimiter

-Hexadecimal characters between 01 and ff, with a length

-of either 1 or 2 bytes

-Description This parameter specifies the record delimiter for a decompressed file with the stream record format.
+-outrecdelim This parameter specifies a record delimiter for decompressed files.
+Syntax -outrecdelim=record delimiter Values record delimiter Hexadecimal characters between 01 and ff, with a length of either 1 or 2 bytes Description This parameter specifies the record delimiter for a decompressed file with the stream record format.
 If a record delimiter is not specified for the stream record format, 0x0a is used as a default delimiter.
 If outrecdelim =0d0a is specified, the decompressed file can be generated in MS-DOS format.

-Any other character combinations are also allowed as
+Any other character combinations are also allowed as record delimiters.

-record delimiters.

--outrecformat

-This parameter specifies the record format of the

-decompressed file.

-Syntax outrecformat=format option

-Values format option

-See description of format options for -inrecformat.

-This parameter specifies the record format of the decompressed file.
-The decompressed data is written in Description the file in the form of logical records with the specified format.
+-outrecformat This parameter specifies the record format of the decompressed file.
+Syntax outrecformat=format option Values format option See description of format options for -inrecformat.
+Description This parameter specifies the record format of the decompressed file.
+The decompressed data is written in the file in the form of logical records with the specified format.

 -outrecsize

-This parameter specifies the record size of the
+This parameter specifies the record size of the decompressed file.

-decompressed file.

 Syntax -outrecsize=n

+Values n

 Integer number between 1 and 32760

-DescriptionThis parameter specifies the record size of the decompressed files with a fixed or undefined record format.
-For other record formats, this indicates rhe buffer size.
+Description This parameter specifies the record size of the decompressed files with a fixed or undefined record format.

 -pad_char

-This parameter specifies the character which is used to

-pad the records in the decompressed file.
+This parameter specifies the character which is used to pad the records in the decompressed file.

-Syntax -pad_char=hexcode
+Syntax -pad_char= hexcode

 Values hexcode

 Hexadecimal characters between 00 and ff

 Description During the decompression procedure, the record format and size of the decompressed file can be specified explicitly, so that the record size is greater than in the original file.
 In this case, the records are padded to the specified length.

 -parfile

-This parameter permits the specifications in the command line to be supplemented or overridden by FLAM parameters in a parameter file.
+This parameter permits the specifications in the command line to be supplemented with FLAM parameters in a para- meter file.

-Syntax -parfile=parameter file
+Syntax -parfile= parameter file

 Values parameter file

 This parameter specifies a file containing FLAM parameters.
 When no path is given, the current directory is searched.

 Description Specifying a parameter file permits default values to be overridden without the need for complex inputs in the command line (see also section 2.5, Priority Rules for FLAM Settings).
-This file can be created interactively using a text editor (see example in Sect.
-2.6).

-One parameter file cannot refer to another, i.e. it may not contain a parfile specification.
-Furthermore, it may not change the -show parameter whose setting is determined when the command line is analyzed.

 -password

-This parameter is used to specify a password for encrypting or decrypting a FLAMFILE in aes or flamenc mode when compressed with mode adc.
+This parameter is used to specify a password for encrypting or decrypting a FLAMFILE in AES or FLAMenc mode when compressed with mode adc.

--password=password
+Syntax -password=password

+Values password

 The value for password can be entered in two formats

 As a simple character string

 In this format the password is entered immediately following the equal sign as a string of up to 64 characters.
 Valid characters are all capital and small Latin letters, decimal digits, the minus sign (-) and underscore ().
 Using any other characters may yield unpredictable results.
 Note that capital and small letters are different characters.

 Example: -password=Alligator

 As a sequence of hexadecimal digits

 In this format the password may consist of an even number of up to 128 hexadecimal digits (0-9, a-f, A-F).

 In this context small and capital letters are interchangeable.
-The sequence is enclosed in single quotes (\') and preceded by the letter "X".
+The sequence is enclosed in single quotes (\backslash) and preceded by the letter "X".
 Any such combination is permitted.